morawatur/PyHoLo/README.txt

 2. Find PyHoLo.exe in the following directory: extraction_path\PyHoLo\dist\PyHoLo

-3. Run PyHoLo.exe or create a shortcut to it on desktop.
+3. Run PyHoLo.exe (you can create a shortcut to it on your desktop).

 ---------------------------------------------------------------------------------------------

-V. Unit test

-1. Run PyHoLo.

-2. Load set of holograms from the "input" directory, provided with the source files.

-3. Navigate to 3rd image ("ref_down") by clicking Next (Navigation tab), and flip the image by clicking Flip button (Navigation tab).

-4. Do the same for 4th image ("obj_down").
+V. Sample input and output

+Sample input data consisting of four electron holograms (two "upside" and two "downside" holograms) is stored in the "input" directory.
+This data was used as the input for PyHoLo software to restore phase shifts of electron wave and determine maps of electric and magnetic fields in the investigated area of FeCuSiB sample.
+"Output" directory contains results (tiff images and binary data) generated by PyHoLo throughout the analysis of holograms.

+For more detailed information about the procedure of translating experimental holograms into phase shift images see the manual in "man" directory.